ghc-proposals/ghc-proposals/proposals/0000-specialise-expressions.rst

      rule_foralls ::= 'forall' rule_vars '.' 'forall' rule_vars '.'
                   |   'forall' rule_vars '.'
                   |   {- empty -}

        -- as today
-     infixexp ::= ... -- as in the Report

-       -- as today
      types1 ::= types1, type